seshachalam-yv/etcd-druid/docs/proposals/06-immutable-etcd-backups.md

 Given that immutable backups cannot be deleted until the immutability period expires, there are scenarios, such as corrupted snapshots or other anomalies, where certain snapshots must be skipped during the restoration process.
 To facilitate this:

 - **Custom Metadata Tags:** Utilize custom metadata to mark specific objects (snapshots) that should be bypassed.
 To exclude a snapshot from the restoration process, attach custom metadata to it with the key `x-etcd-snapshot-exclude` and value `true`.
-This method is officially supported, as demonstrated in the [etcd-backup-restore PR](https://github.com/gardener/etcd-backup-restore/pull/776).
+This method is officially supported, as demonstrated in the [etcd-backup-restore PR](https://github.com/gardener/etcd-backup-restore/pull/776) for storage provider: GCS.

 ## Compatibility